Kiarahmani/Reviews/Sep27.md

 The basic approach of finding these mappings, is **symbolic forward propagation**.
 This algorithm iteratively tries to find the exact set of reachable states (states are represented abstractly by logical formulas), and update the potential mapping μ (that initially maps all non-zero locations to ⊥).
 The key idea is to pick a location and make sure that the *sp* of current mapping satisfies mapping of final location for a path.
 If so, we have reached the correct answer.
 Note that, this algorithm is not guaranteed to terminate.

-To address the above limitaions **Abstract interpretation** is introduced, that by over-approximating reachable states, can guarantee termination (Similar to what we already saw in bounded model checking and interpolation based *complete* model checking)
+To address the termination problem **Abstract interpretation** is introduced, that by over-approximating reachable states, can guarantee termination (Similar to what we already saw in bounded model checking and interpolation based *complete* model checking)

 What follows briefly explains this approach, using two instantiations (Interval analysis and Karr's method).
 - **Pick an abstract domain D:** definition of the syntactic class formulas of interest: c>v and c<v in IA and polynomial equations in Karr's method.